nusnlp/PRS/README.md

 ## PRS:
-Code for our EMNLP2024 paper [Preference Guided Reflective Sampling for Aligning Language Models](https://arxiv.org/abs/2408.12163).
+Code for our EMNLP2024 paper [Preference-Guided Reflective Sampling for Aligning Language Models](https://arxiv.org/abs/2408.12163).
 We provide the code for generating data with *PRS*, where the generated data can be used in iterative offline RL training for aligning a language model.
 For comparison, we also include the baseline sampling methods such as random sampling.

 ## News:
 - Oct.
 2024: *PRS* is accepted by EMNLP2024 as the main paper!